 |Zhen Zhang||STAMINA [NMMZZ19]: a model checker for infinite-state CTMC based on state space truncation built atop PRISM and using the PRISM language|

-The evaluation of performance, versatility, and usability will be performed by the organisers.
+The evaluation of performance, versatility, and usability was performed by the organisers.

-All tools will be evaluated on a standard desktop machine running an up-to-date 64-bit version of Ubuntu Linux 18.04.
-We plan to use the same machine with an Intel Core i7-920 CPU and 12 GB of RAM that was previously used for QComp 2019.
-We will use a timeout of 30 minutes per model and tool.
-The organisers will make the benchmarking scripts available to participants for testing.
-Participants provide a tool package, installation instructions, and scripts that generate command lines to run the selected benchmarks and extract the tool's results.
-We will not directly evaluate memory usage, but note that the amount of RAM available in the central server is not high.
-Thus memory usage will be evaluated indirectly by considering for which (large) models a tool fails due to an out-of-memory situation.
+All tools were evaluated on a standard desktop machine running an up-to-date 64-bit version of Ubuntu Linux 18.04.
+We used the same machine with an Intel Core i7-920 CPU and 12 GB of RAM that was previously used for QComp 2019.
+We used a timeout of 30 minutes per model and tool.
+The organisers had made the benchmarking scripts available to participants for testing.
+Participants provided a tool package, installation instructions, and scripts that generate command lines to run the selected benchmarks and extract the tool's results.
+We did not directly evaluate memory usage, but note that the amount of RAM available in the central server is not high.
+Thus memory usage was evaluated indirectly by considering for which (large) models a tool fails due to an out-of-memory situation.

 Several participants of QComp 2019 expressed an interest in comparing their tools' performance with respect to computing the probabilities of formulas in linear temporal logic (LTL).
 QComp 2020 will include such an evaluation if it includes tools from at least three participants, and those participants agree on a set of LTL benchmark instances by the tool package submission deadline.
 These benchmarks have to be available in JANI format, and eventually be added to the Quantitative Verification Benchmark Set.
 The organisers will help coordinate such an effort and perform the LTL performance evaluation.

 QComp 2020 ultimately did not include an LTL evaluation.